 - A. Purpose.
 To provide an area for various types of non-residential development with minimal feasible impacts upon natural features and traffic congestion.
 For the purposes of this section, "tract" shall mean the total lot or lots included in the development application. - B. Uses. - 1.
 Principal permitted uses on the land and in the buildings. - a.
-Retail sales and services, including supermarkets. - b.
-General business, governmental, and professional offices.
+Retail sales and services, including supermarkets.

-- c.
-Facilities of financial and related service organizations including banks, stock brokers, Realtors, insurance agencies.

-- d.
-Data processing and information processing centers.

-- e.
-Day care centers.

-- f.
-Hospital; nursing home; medical, dental, or similar health related clinic including offices for the practice of medicine by more than one (1) doctor and/or medical group for the examination of and/or treatment of persons as out-patients and the laboratories incidental thereto.

-- g.
-Business services including software writing, drafting services, reproduction and printing services, typing or stenographic services, accounting offices, employments offices, and the offices of temporary office personnel services.
+- b.
+General business, governmental, and professional offices. - c.
+Facilities of financial and related service organizations including banks, stock brokers, Realtors, insurance agencies. - d.
+Data processing and information processing centers. - e.
+Day care centers. - f.
+Hospital; nursing home; medical, dental, or similar health related clinic including offices for the practice of medicine by more than one (1) doctor and/or medical group for the examination of and/or treatment of persons as out-patients and the laboratories incidental thereto. - g.
+Business services including software writing, drafting services, reproduction and printing services, typing or stenographic services, accounting offices, employments offices, and the offices of temporary office personnel services. - h.
+[Reserved.]
+[Ord.
+O.9.24, 5/20/24] - i.

-- h.
-Hotel or motel.

-- i.
 Planned office development.
-Two (2) or more buildings containing uses permitted within this District located on one (1) or more lots; or one (1) or more buildings containing uses located on two (2) or more lots; and designed as a planned development of related structures and uses including the provision of common access and drives, shared parking, a unified architectural and building scheme, a unified signage and graphic plan, indoor malls connecting buildings when required, and a coordinated storm drainage and open space layout.

-- j.
-Eating and drinking places.

-- k.
-Planned Commercial Development: as above in -i. but including any use permitted in this zone.

-- 1. Recreation, exercise and health clubs and facilities.

-- m.
-Funeral parlors.

-- n.
-Department stores.

-- o.
-Discount stores or clubs.

-- 2. Accessory uses permitted.

-- a.
-The following accessory uses are permitted by right.

-- 1) Off-street parking lots and structures.
+Two (2) or more buildings containing uses permitted within this District located on one (1) or more lots; or one (1) or more buildings containing uses located on two (2) or more lots; and designed as a planned development of related structures and uses including the provision of common access and drives, shared parking, a unified architectural and building scheme, a unified signage and graphic plan, indoor malls connecting buildings when required, and a coordinated storm drainage and open space layout. - j.
+Eating and drinking places. - k.
+Planned Commercial Development: as above in -i. but including any use permitted in this zone. - 1.
+Recreation, exercise and health clubs and facilities. - m.
+Funeral parlors. - n.
+Department stores. - o.
+Discount stores or clubs. - 2.
+Accessory uses permitted. - a.
+The following accessory uses are permitted by right. - 1) Off-street parking lots and structures.

-- 2) Signs.

-- 3) Fences and walls. - 4) Other uses normally incidental and subordinate to permitted uses. - b.
+- 2) Signs. - 3) Fences and walls. - 4) Other uses normally incidental and subordinate to permitted uses. - b.
 The following accessory uses shall be permitted only in a building principally used for offices, when intended to provide ancillary services and facilities to the employees or visitors to the office campus.
-No exterior signage shall be permitted for these accessory uses other than a listing on a directory sign as herein provided for. - 1) Day care or similar custodial care centers for children or adults requiring supervision. - 2) Health club, athletic or related facilities. - 3) Newsstand including the accessory sales of candy, tobacco, sundries and similar items.

-C. Design Standards:

-- 1. Minimum development tract size: 2 acres - 2.
+No exterior signage shall be permitted for these accessory uses other than a listing on a directory sign as herein provided for. - 1) Day care or similar custodial care centers for children or adults requiring supervision. - 2) Health club, athletic or related facilities. - 3) Newsstand including the accessory sales of candy, tobacco, sundries and similar items. - C. Design Standards: - 1.
+Minimum development tract size: 2 acres - 2.
 Trip Generation: all development shall be designed as to uses such that no more than the following maximum peak hour trips per acre shall be generated:

-Development Tract Size (Acres) Maximum Trip Ends per Acre. ^{2, 3, 4}
+Development Tract Size (Acres) Maximum Trip Ends per Acre.

 Under 50 acres 18

 50 acres or more 16 [Ord.
 O.16.04, 10/4/04]

-- a.
-Pass-by trips shall be excluded for no more than the ITE average for that use. - b.
-Traffic information shall include impacts on the level of service on adjacent rights-of-way and intersections for the purpose of determining fair-share of improvement costs.
+a.
+Pass-by trips shall be excluded for no more than the ITE average for that use.

-2 - Based upon the most current edition of the ITE Trip Generation Manual for a.m., or p.m. street peak equations, whichever is greater.
+&lt;sup>2 - Based upon the most current edition of the ITE Trip Generation Manual for a.m., or p.m. street peak equations, whichever is greater.

-3 - If the traffic generation information supplied includes information that concludes to the satisfaction of the reviewing agency that a percentage of the peak traffic enters a limited access state or federal highway prior to impacting an intersection which legs are local or county rights-of-way, the maximum peak trips permitted under this section may be increased by the same percentage.
+&lt;sup>3 - If the traffic generation information supplied includes information that concludes to the satisfaction of the reviewing agency that a percentage of the peak traffic enters a limited access state or federal highway prior to impacting an intersection which legs are local or county rights-of-way, the maximum peak trips permitted under this section may be increased by the same percentage.